AbenezerMamo/just-ified-kidding/README.md

 68. Money looking triangle and makes that sound too because I'm tired of Square & Circle running the game.
 It ain't friendly so I need you to sign the check on this X here.
 I long for that short squeeze (carry the Ez please) baby
 69. Minted
 70. I like my valuation in ex ante change
+71. Hi sir, we've got a notice - act fast!
+72. Cup
+73. The longest and worst day falling on a month I hate.
+Albeit another day would be same old day unchanged like the first dime and the last dim
+74. "1 shy of a quarter a week" and $1 a month to defeat all the others
+75. Like a money teller; owned and operated but never coin operated